majakurcius/hyc2020-tw/create-gh-issue-template.md

 14. Click on **Create pull request**.
 Congratulations!
 You just created your first PR!

 15. For your changes to be published, your PR needs to be reviewed and approved by the content owner(s).
-If you want me to take a look, or have other questions, send me an email or add the `help wanted` label to your PR.
+If you want me to take a look, or have other questions, send me an email (`maja.kurcius_at_sap_dot_com`) or add the `help wanted` label to your PR.